In June 2022, DBS finally decided to join the $120K party with the DBS Vantage Card, its metal offering for the mass affluent segment.

 From now till 31 March 2024, DBS Vantage Cardholders will earn 6 mpd on the first S$5,000 per calendar month spent on participating flights or hotel bookings via Expedia.

 - The usual 1.5 mpd for local spending

 - A bonus 4.5 mpd for Expedia transactions

 Bookings must be made through a dedicated Expedia microsite, and here’s where comparison shopping is essential- these landing pages sometimes result in higher prices than searching through public channels, so make sure you aren’t paying over the odds.

 When are DBS Points credited?

-Base DBS Points (1.5 mpd for local spend, 2.2 mpd for FCY spend) are credited when your transaction posts, which generally takes 1-3 working days.
+DBS Points will be credited when your transaction posts, which generally takes 1-3 working days.

 How are DBS Points calculated?

-Some people get concerned when they read in the T&Cs that DBS Points are awarded in S$5 blocks.
+Some people get concerned when they read that DBS Points are awarded in S$5 blocks.
 That’s understandable, given how OCBC and UOB’s S$5 earning blocks result in lost miles from rounding, especially for small transactions (spend S$4.99?
 No points for you!).